-Any student-athlete who tests positive in an NJSIAA-administered test, refuses to provide a testing sample, or reports his or her own violation, will immediately forfeit his or her eligibility to participate in NJSIAA competition for a period of one year from the date of the test.
-Any such student-athlete will also forfeit any individual honor earned while in violation.
-No student-athlete who tests positive, refuses to provide a test sample, or who reports his or her own violation will resume eligibility until he or she has undergone counseling and produced a negative test result.
+Any person who tests positive in an NJSIAA-administered test, or any person who refuses to provide a testing sample, or any person who reports his or her own violation, will immediately forfeit his or her eligibility to participate in NJSIAA competition for a period of one year from the date of the test.
+Any such person will also forfeit any individual honor earned while in violation.
+No person who tests positive, refuses to provide a test sample, or who reports his or her own violation will resume eligibility until he or she has undergone counseling and produced a negative test result.